Current Projects

 Clusters: Modeling

-PIs & SP Involved: Siddiqui, Gephart, Romeiko, Konar, Lee
+Researchers Involved: Siddiqui, Tibebu, Gephart, Romeiko, Konar, Lee

 This project is a new modeling paradigm that captures regional food system interactions and that has explicit process representation and accounts for marginal changes as a result of decisions by integrating the process representation of optimization models, the aggregation of IO models, and the marginal, nonlinear representation of equilibrium models.
 LCA is then integrated into this framework, filling the need for consequential models of circular economy solutions.